Nabie/object-oriented-programming-in-R/chapters/05_operator_overloading.md

 x != y
 ```

-Adding and subtracting physical quantities is only possible if they have the same units, but it is always possible to multiple and divide units.
+Adding and subtracting physical quantities is only possible if they have the same units, but it is always possible to multiply and divide units.
 The resulting unit is then obtained by doing the same operation on the (symbolic) units as you do on the quantities.
 To be able to handle this, we define multiplication and division on symbolic units.

 ```{r}
 `*.symbolic_unit` <- function(x, y) {